HaydenDekker/finance-cash-flow/README.md

 ## Testing Strategy
 Initial tests for the `historical averaging` feature:
 - (complete) **Data Import**: Validates CSV import from bank transactions list.
+Validate CSV files can be split into a list of CSV lines as string.
 - (complete) **Category Allocation** Tests categorization.
 Inputs: Transactions without categories (e.g., 'groceries'); outputs: Correctly assigned to Food & Groceries.
 - (complete) **Average Calculation** Interpolate historical spend for set of transactions.
 Check that a reasonable estimate is produced given set of test data.
-- **System Test - Historical Averaging** importing data, then assessing the average over a time.
+- (In progress) **System Test - Historical Averaging** importing data, then assessing the average over a time.
+- (In progress) View Data Import - Display raw transaction data in UI grid.
+Upload CSV files.

 ## Future Goals
 - Enhanced LLM-powered expense categorization